Is it once-off, during a particular timeframe or on an ongoing basis?

 There are lots of people in the community that would absolutely love a visit from a group or to be taken out for the afternoon for coffee, or bowling or something similar.
 Do you know any daycare centres for the elderly, any children’s clubs, bodies that work with people who have disabilities, reception centres that house asylum seekers?
 Your gift of time would be worth so much to someone who loves a friendly face.
 Can anyone on your team/organisation tell stories, play instruments or sing?
 These are all gifts that would be greatly appreciated by people who may not necessarily have a lot of visitors or the opportunity to go out on social events.
 The Volunteer Centre can assist you in finding a group in your community.

 If employees from your company/team would like to volunteer on an ongoing basis they can search our database for a complete range of opportunities or come in to the Volunteer Centre to discuss their options.
 Alternatively, we can arrange for someone to go out and give a talk on volunteering to a group of your employees/team members.
+Many large employers now offer staff a number of “volunteer days” each year, when they volunteer during work hours and are paid as normal.

 If you are part of a company you might consider offering your time and skills to help build the capacity of community and voluntary groups.
 Many community groups could benefit from better knowledge of or access to technical/professional services such as HR, accountancy, health and safety, board development, fundraising, ICT, strategic planning etc. Ways in which companies could greatly help are by offering advice, mentoring or a workshop in a particular field.
 The volunteering could be once-off, over an agreed number of days/weeks or on an ongoing basis.